-- -to allow children to choose/develop their dominant hand. - -to explore and have the opportunity to develop a comfortable grip using a variety of malleable materials and graphic tools. - -to model anti-clockwise circles. - -to model lines from top to bottom. - -to model left to right orientation. - -to model correct pencil hold and the use of joined. - -to model the foundation for joined up writing, i.e. with a flick. - -to practise correct letter formation using TRTS. - -to develop a conventional tripod pencil grip. - -to produce a controlled line which supports letter formation. - -to rehearse letter writing in the air whilst teacher demonstrates and gives verbal instructions. - -to write letters using the correct sequence of movements. - -to space and regulate letters and words. - -to write from left to right and top to bottom of the page. - -to introduce and model the simple join of digraphs and trigraphs in conjunction with Jolly Phonics and Letters and Sounds as the letter make one sound therefore should be joined.
+- -to allow children to choose/develop their dominant hand. - -to explore and have the opportunity to develop a comfortable grip using a variety of malleable materials and graphic tools. - -to model anti-clockwise circles. - -to model lines from top to bottom. - -to model left to right orientation. - -to model correct pencil hold and the use of joined. - -to model the foundation for joined up writing, i.e. with a flick. - -to develop a conventional tripod pencil grip. - -to produce a controlled line which supports letter formation. - -to rehearse letter writing in the air whilst teacher demonstrates and gives verbal instructions. - -to write letters using the correct sequence of movements. - -to space and regulate letters and words. - -to write from left to right and top to bottom of the page. - -to introduce and model the simple join of digraphs and trigraphs in conjunction with Unlocking Letters and Sounds as the letter make one sound therefore should be joined.